redwoodjs/redwood/docs/docs/uploads.md

 ## Upload savers

 You'll also need a way to actually save the incoming `File` object to a file persisted on storage.
-In your services, you can use the pre-configured "savers" to convert Files to strings for Prisma to save into the database.
+In your services, you can use the pre-configured "savers" to write your `File` objects to storage, for Prisma to save the path into the database.
 The savers, and storage adapters configured in `api/src/lib/uploads` determine where the file is saved.

 ```ts title="api/src/services/profiles/profiles.ts"
 // highlight-next-line